 Treatment for lower back pain depends on whether the pain is acute, meaning suddenly onset, or chronic, meaning persistent over a long period of time.
 Most treatment is nonsurgical; surgical treatment is only recommended when there is evidence of nerve damage, or when the cause of the back pain is structural, and there are corrective surgical procedures available.

 Some of the common non-surgical treatments are:

-that strengthens the core and improves mobility and flexibility is highly effective.
+Physical Therapy strengthens the core and improves mobility and flexibility is highly effective.

-some of which are over the counter and some of which must be prescribed by a physician, can help alleviate symptoms of lower back pain.
+Some of which are over the counter and some of which must be prescribed by a physician, can help alleviate symptoms of lower back pain.

-relieve chronic pain by blocking nerve conduction from certain areas of the body.
+Relieve chronic pain by blocking nerve conduction from certain areas of the body.
 Nerve blocks are only as effective as the practitioner who administers them; they must inject precisely the correct nerve.

-are a short-term option for treating lower back pain and sciatica associated with inflammation.
+These are a short-term option for treating lower back pain and sciatica associated with inflammation.
 It is not advisable to rely on these injections for long-term relief.

-Surgical Options for Treating More Serious Causes of Lower Back Pain Are:
+Surgical Options for Treating More Serious Causes of Lower Back Pain